Pabau GO app

 Patient portal

-Recovery doesn’t happen only in the treatment room and Pabau’s patient portal reflects that.
+Recovery doesn’t happen only in the treatment room, and Pabau’s patient portal is built around that.

-Clients can complete intake forms before they arrive, access their own records, and receive automated pre- and post-care instructions, all without your team having to send a single manual email.
-It keeps patients informed between sessions and more committed to their recovery plan.
+Patients complete intake forms before they arrive, open their own records, and receive automated pre- and post-care instructions.
+Your team sends no manual email to make any of it happen, and patients stay committed to the recovery plan between sessions.

 Treatment packages, memberships & retention campaigns